GitThirteen/Booruloader/README.md

 5. Weeeeee

 ## Known Bugs:
 - Gelbooru may throw an ECONNRESET or Connection timeout error at your face after the download of a page has finished.
-Use the `START` variable in the config appropriately to avoid having to redownload everything from the beginning for now.
+Alter the `START` variable in the config accordingly if you run into such error to avoid having to redownload everything from the beginning for now.